molgenis/molgenis.org/public/documentation/guide-explore.md

 Note that some of the components described below are only shown if they are enabled in the application settings and to people with the appropriate permissions.

 # Select entity
-At the top of the data explorer the name of the currently selected entity is shown as well as the description.
+At the top left corner of the data explorer, the name of the currently selected entity is shown, as well as the description (if given).

-In the top right corner, a dropdown is shown which can be used to select the entity you wish to display.
+At the top right corner, a dropdown (entity select) is shown which can be used to select the entity you wish to display.
-For admins a delete button is shown at the right side of the entity select, clicking it will allow you to choose if you which to delete only the data or also the metadata for the currently selected entity.
+For admins, a delete button is shown at the right side of the entity select.
+Clicking it will allow you to choose if you only want to delete the data or also want to delete the metadata for the currently selected entity.

 ![Dataexplorer entity select](/res/images/dataexplorer/entitySelect.png?raw=true, "dataexplorer/entitySelect")

 # Search/Filter
-In the upper left corner of the data explorer is a search box, this search box can be used to search all your data for a certain search term.
+In the upper left corner of the data explorer, below the name of the entity, a search box is shown.
+This search box can be used to search all your data for a certain search term.

 ![Dataexplorer search](/res/images/dataexplorer/searchbox.png?raw=true, "dataexplorer/searchbox")

-Directly below the search box the currently active attribute filters are shown.
-By clicking on them they can be edited.
-The cross trailing every filter can be used to delete this filter.
+Directly below the search box, the currently active attribute filters are shown.
+They can be edited by clicking on them.
+The cross trailing can be used to delete the currently used filter(s).
 Filters can be set from the attribute selection tree which is described below.
-Using the checkbox in front of each attribute the visibility of this attribute in the table can be managed.
+Using the checkbox in front of each attribute, the visibility of this attribute in the table can be managed.
 The filter icon can be used to set filters for this specific attribute.

 ![Dataexplorer active filters](/res/images/dataexplorer/active_filters.png?raw=true, "dataexplorer/active_filters")

-In the area with the active filters you will also find the button to open the filter wizard, this is a popup screen that allows you to add filters for different attributes in one go.
+In the area with the active filters, you will also find the button to open the filter wizard.
+This is a popup screen that allows you to add filters for different attributes in one go.

 ![Dataexplorer filter wizard](/res/images/dataexplorer/filterwizard.png?raw=true, "dataexplorer/filterwizard")